Faculty Research Lab

 - Treatment outcome research (focus on mindfulness approaches)

-- International Association for the Scientific Study of Intellectual Disabilities
+- International Association for the Scientific Study of Intellectual and Developmental Disabilities (IASSIDD)

-- Division 33 - Intellectual and Developmental Disabilities
+- Intellectual and Developmental Disabilities (APA Division 33)

 - Sanner, C. M. and Neece, C. L. (2018).
 Parental distress and child behavior problems: Parenting behaviors as mediators.
 Journal of Child and Family Studies, 27(2), 591-601. doi: 10.1007/s10826-017-0884-4.